• 'Positive animal welfare law' ...

 Does this sound like you?
 Are you nodding your head in agreement as you read this?
 Then do join us in duplicating what's already been done in one jurisdiction, so that "it's the law" in ALL jurisdictions to give animals opportunities to have a life enjoyed.

-'Join us in putting 'positive animal welfare' into law so it gives a life enjoyed, not just endured'
+'Join us in putting 'positive animal welfare' into law and give a life enjoyed, not just endured'

 "Nothing changes in practice unless you change the duty of care" so assess the duty of care as the pivotal keystone consideration of proposals, policies, and comparisons between each jurisdiction's applied animal law